 He certainly misses nothing.
 Pointing out to Willie on their first meeting that Santa’s beard isn’t real, Willie tells him he got sick and all his hair fell out, as “I loved a woman who wasn’t clean.”
 “Mrs Santa?” muses the boy.
 “No it was her sister”.
 But gradually Willie is won over by the boy, and his kindness to a stranger.

-Willie is never going to win Dad Of The Year, and his idea of stepping up to his responsibilities is to tell the bullied kid “You’re gonna have to quit being a pussy and kick these kids in the balls or something”.
+Willie is never going to win Dad Of The Year.
 But increasingly he has the boy’s interests at heart, and after drunkenly eating all the chocolates in the advent calendar does finally feel something akin to remorse the next day.

 While their relationship develops, that between Willie and the cleverer and more ruthless Marcus (and Marcus’s rather fabulous girlfriend Lois) moves from friendship to animosity.